dhis2/dhis2-docs-implementation/content/configuration/transition_kit_tc_to_c.md

 In order to start a review of the features within the capture app, first have a look at the [user documentation](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/tracking-individual-level-data/capture.html).
 This document discusses some of the key features and outlines the interface within the capture app.

-To further supplement the documentation, a series of videos that demonstrates the capture app functionality is available.
-These videos are located on YouTube.
-A playlist has been created [here](), while each of these videos can be found below.
+To further supplement the documentation, a series of videos that demonstrates the capture app functionality will be available shortly.

 ## Feature comparison of the tracker capture and capture apps